FAQs for "Add an Activity Inspection"

 20. What should I do if an inspection fails?

-• If an inspection fails, you have the option to initiate a Corrective Action Report, Non-Conformance Report, or Out-of-Specification (OOS) Report directly from the inspection module.
-This initiates the appropriate follow-up actions(Add an Activity Inspect…).
+A: You can initiate a Corrective Action Report, Non-Conformance Report, or Out-of-Specification (OOS) Report directly from the inspection module for follow-up actions.

 21. How do I reopen an inspection if changes are needed after finalization?